samswen/lambda-emfiles/readme.md

 A solution to node AWS lambda EMFILE issue.
 If you spot following errors in your lambda function logs:

-1) getaddrinfo EMFILE ...
+1) getaddrinfo EMFILE
+2) EMFILE, too many open files
-2) with ioredis, Failed to refresh slots cache
+3) with ioredis, Failed to refresh slots cache
-3) with mongodb, MongoServerSelectionError
+4) with mongodb, MongoError: no connection available, MongoServerSelectionError
-4) EMFILE, too many open files

 ...

 etc

-It most likely caused by exceeding the file descriptors limit of AWS lambda. lambda-emfiles provides solution to the problem.
+Most likely, it is caused by exceeding the file descriptors limit of AWS lambda.

+lambda-emfiles provides solution to the problem.

 # how to use